BenchR267/blog/content/post/POP_Network_2.md

 }
 ```

+But since the `Authenticator` is declared as a **protocol** it's also possible to implement very **complex authentication algorithms**.
+The authenticator gets the complete request with all informations which he could use to calculate and manipulate.

-Thanks for reading, see you next week!
+Thanks for reading and see you next week!